JeeWeetje/iot-workshop/Commands.md

     ```

 19. Notice that the event is actually a JSON array of messages (containing one message).
 And correct machine is restarted
-20. Now look at the UWP app, the machine is restart, just a second or so after the command was send by the Azure Function *Note: the title is no longer red*
+20. Now look at the UWP app, the machine is restart, just a second or so after the command was sent by the Azure Function *Note: the title is no longer red*

     ![alt tag](img/commands/UWP-app-restart.png)

-We have now succesfully send som telemetry which is picked up and handled.
+We have now successfully sent some telemetry which is picked up and handled.
 In the end, commands were received and acted on.

-Receiving commands form Azure completes the main part of the workshop.
+Receiving commands from Azure completes the main part of the workshop.

 We hope you did enjoy working with the Azure IoT Platform, as much as we did.
 Thanks for getting this far!